usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 or mobile app or elsewhere on the web or in mobile apps.
 The requirement therefore covers web content or content in a mobile app that a public entity makes available via a social media platform.
-With respect to social media posts that are posted before the compliance date, however, the Department has decided to add an exception, which is 111 88 FR 51958, 51962–51963, 51965–51966.
+With respect to social media posts that are posted before the compliance date, however, the Department has decided to add an exception, which is explained more in the section-by-section analysis of § 35.201(e), “Preexisting Social

-explained more in the section-by-section analysis of § 35.201(e), “Preexisting Social Media Posts”.
+Media Posts”.

 Many social media platforms that are widely used by members of the public are available to members of the public separate and apart from any arrangements with public entities to provide a service, program, or activity.
 As a result, subpart H of this